Installations and Migrations

 Setting these things up will help you get the best performance out of your Email Marketer.

-You can also reference our Ubuntu specific installation guide or consult the guide geared towards a cPanel-based installation
+You can also reference our Ubuntu specific installation guide or consult the guide geared towards a cPanel-based installation.

 Troubleshooting tips